soundfactorynyc/SFCHAT4/Desktop/promo/promoters-new/WORKFLOW_STATUS.md

 - last_login_at (timestamp)
 ```

-✅ All fields already in place based on create-promoter.js and verify-sms-code.js
+✅ All fields already in place based on create-promoter.js and Stripe login